zpok3/Waters-of-Life/README.md

 3. Reinstall the list with the "**Overwrite Installation**" checkbox enabled.
 4. Rerun the Anniversary Patcher (unless you skipped step 2) and optionally the BSA Decompressor (unless you installed it to `\mods\[NoDelete] Decompressed BSAs`).

-# Extra Stuff you should know
+# Extra stuff you should know

-**Ultrawide Support:**
+## Ultrawide Support
 - Enable `bUltrawideSupport` in the mod `Stewie Tweaks Essentials INI` (or whatever Stewies Tweaks INI is active for the current profile since there are a handful of them to account for some profiles not having Iron Sights Plus).

+## Mod Profiles
-**Classic Profile:** Same as the default profile but uses Enhanced Night Sky, krzymar HI-RES Moon, Alternative Megaton Lighting Plus, and Clarity instead of Enhanced Vanilla Stars, Accurate NASA Stars, HD NASA Moon, Atmospheric Lighting Tweaks, Megaton Illuminated, and True Weathers.
+- **Classic Profile:** Same as the default profile but uses Enhanced Night Sky, krzymar HI-RES Moon, Alternative Megaton Lighting Plus, and Clarity instead of Enhanced Vanilla Stars, Accurate NASA Stars, HD NASA Moon, Atmospheric Lighting Tweaks, Megaton Illuminated, and True Weathers.

-**ModdingLinked Basics Profile:** Just the Utilities and Bug Fixes from the FO3 Mod Guide written by ModdingLinked.
+- **ModdingLinked Basics Profile:** Just the Utilities and Bug Fixes from the [FO3 Mod Guide](https://thebestoftimes.moddinglinked.com/fo3.html) written by ModdingLinked.

-**ModdingLinked Extended Profile:** The full version of the FO3 Mod Guide written by ModdingLinked.
+- **ModdingLinked Extended Profile:** The full version of the FO3 Mod Guide written by ModdingLinked.

 # Credits
 [Qolore7](https://github.com/Qolore7) for most of the install steps which I grabbed from [Lost Liberty](https://github.com/Qolore7/lost-liberty/tree/main).